 At the scene of the incident

 Locate the complaint and take reasonable steps to protect the complainant from any further danger.
-Create an environment that is conducive to communicate.
+Create an environment that is conducive to communication.
 Obtain statements from the complainant and witness(es).
-If there is reason to believe that an act of violence has been committed, the respondent must be arrested immediately without a warrant.
+If there is a reason to believe that an act of violence has been committed, the respondent must be arrested immediately without a warrant.
 Search the premises and seize (for safekeeping) any firearms and/or dangerous weapons in the possession of the person who has either threatened to kill or injure another person.
 We will also do this if we are satisfied that the offender’s mental state, inclination towards violence and/or dependence on alcohol or drugs could influence his/her behaviour and pose a threat to anyone.

 What other assistance will the SAPS provide?